Audit, Structural and cohesion funds/ESIF

 13.00Plenary session: Group presentations – Evaluation of workshop results, including discussion of problems faced by the participants during the exercises and possible solutions

-Marina Mandac, Head of Department for Methodology in the Service for Support to Audit Processes, Agency for the Audit of European Programmes Implementation System (ARPA)
+Marina Mandac, Head of Department for Methodology in the Service for Support to Audit Processes, ARPA

-16.15Panel I – Audit of ESIFs and assessment of internal control systems applied in Member States to prevent, detect and correct conflicts of interest, double financing, corruption and fraud in ESIFs.
-Internal control systems created for ESIFs;
+16.15Panel I – Audit of ESIFs and the assessment of internal control systems applied in Member States to prevent, detect and correct conflicts of interest, double financing, corruption and fraud in ESIFs.

 Presentation by country + general discussion and exchange

-17.00Panel II – Audit of RRF and assessment of the internal control systems applied in Member States to prevent, detect and correct conflicts of interest
+17.00Panel II – Audit of the RRF and assessment of the internal control systems applied in Member States to prevent, detect and correct conflicts of interest, double financing, corruption and fraud.

 Presentation by country + general discussion and exchange

-17.45End of the first day and Tour of Zagreb and the Christmas market.
+17.45End of the first day + walking tour of Zagreb

 Sara Sirovica Kranjčec, Head of Service for Support to Audit Processes, Sector for Horizontal Processes Management, ARPA

-10.45Arachne as a practical tool for fraud prevention and detection in the ESIFs and in RFF co-financed programmes and projects.
-How to use Arachne to detect and prevent fraud and irregularities: real-life case studies.
+10.45Arachne as a practical tool for fraud prevention and detection in ESIFs and in the RFF.
+How to use Arachne to detect and prevent fraud and irregularities: real-life case studies

-12.30Arachne as a practical tool for fraud prevention and detection – practical workshop
+12.30Arachne as a practical tool for fraud prevention and detection: Introduction to the practical workshop

-14.00Arachne as a practical tool for fraud prevention and detection – practical workshop (continuation)
+14.00Arachne as a practical tool for fraud prevention and detection: Practical workshop

 Audit of ESIFs in the programming period 2021–2027

-Michele Zagordo, Senior Auditor, European Court of Auditors
+Michele Zagordo, Senior Auditor – Chamber 2 Directorate – Investment for cohesion, growth and inclusion European Court of Auditors

 17.30End of the second day